ajaylakhani/lexicon/community/lexicon/reviews/README.md

 To integrate with this lexicon in your application:

-1. Use `community.lexicon.reviews.main` as the record type
+1. Use `community.lexicon.reviews.review` as the record type
 2. Ensure required fields are included
 3. Add optional fields as needed for your specific use case